-This directory contains some files that add tools for viewing BOLD response data and graphic traces in the ACT-R Environment.
+This directory contains Lisp files that add additional tools for generating BOLD response data and providing some of the graphic information for the ACT-R Environment.
 Like the commands and modules directories, any file with a .lisp extension placed into this directory will be automatically loaded with the system.